Sweeps Of Homeless Camps In California Aggravate Key Health Issues

 The sweeps also cause psychological pain.
 Ciha and his neighbors talk about how horrible it is when people driving by throw garbage at them.
 Herring says the trauma of living on the streets is so intense he hasn't yet figured out how to write about it in his academic work. "[The city will] say we're just asking people to move, but if you're being asked that over and over and you have nowhere to go, and people are acting like you're worthless or they're scared of you, that affects you fast," Herring says.

-Ciha got tested for hep C after a friend went from healthy to sick in a matter of months.
+Ciha got tested for hepatitis C after a friend went from healthy to sick in a matter of months.
 When Ciha was prescribed the treatment, the doctor told him he shouldn't miss a dose.
 After his things were discarded, he wandered around Oakland for a week, he says, sleeping in random places.

 He eventually stumbled across the encampment he now calls home; he likes it because it has only a few people and, for the most part, everyone keeps their area clean and drama-free.

 Ciha went back to the doctor after he moved in and was able to get a refill of his prescription.
-But he'd gone a week without treatment and hasn't been back since, to see if his hep C is cured.
+But he'd gone a week without treatment and hasn't been back since, to see if his hepatitis C is cured.

 He has since grown accustomed to the Caltrans Shuffle.
 In the hours before last month's sweep, he first lugged his cot to the nearby lot.
 Then his camping mattress and a plastic bin with pots, pans and utensils.
 Shredder's food bowl.
-A cart holding a suitcase filled with bright-white teddy bears that remind him of his mom, a badminton racket, a comforter and a small landscape painting.
+A cart holding a suitcase filled with bright white teddy bears that remind him of his mom, a badminton racket, a comforter and a small landscape painting.
 Things he'll use, he says, when he gets a place.

 He'd moved his belongings and was standing on the sidewalk by the time the Caltrans crew arrived, with two police escorts and five trucks.
 One of Ciha's neighbors threw garbage into the back of one of the trucks, while workers checked the property.
 As the cleanup crew packed up, Ciha stood in the lot next door eating a peanut butter and jelly sandwich.
 The sun was now above the horizon pushing out the morning cold.
 He would rest a few minutes, and then move back home.